WilsonGiese/Conway-s-Game-of-Life/README.txt

 Program: Conway's Game of Life

 About:
-		This program implements a sparse array to run cellular automation with the rules from John Conway's game of life.
+	This program implements a sparse array to run cellular automation with the rulesfrom John Conway's game of life.

 Rules:
  	If a live cell has less than 2 neighbors, the cell dies.
 	If a live cell has between 2 - 3 neighbors, the cell lives.
 	If a live cell has more than 3 neighbors, the cell dies.
 	If a dead cell has exactly three live neighbors, the becomes alive.

 Usage Example:
 	java -cp Life.jar Life path/To/InputFile path/To/OutputFile
 	numberOfGenerations